Executive Partner, Chief Operating Officer

 Rob Rosiello is executive partner and chief operating officer at Flagship Pioneering.
 In this role, Rob is involved in all aspects of Flagship’s processes for originating and developing new companies, and he provides operational and strategic support to key companies.
 He also plays an important role in Flagship’s strategic planning, talent acquisition and development, and growth management initiatives.

 From mid-2015 through 2016, Rob was EVP and chief financial officer at Valeant Pharmaceuticals, where he led the finance, HR, and IT functions.
-He helped steer the company through a difficult period and CEO transition.
 Rob led Valeant’s financial restatement and regained timely reporting status with the SEC.

 Rob currently serves on the board and executive committee of Catholic Charities of New York and the Central Selection Committee of the Morehead-Cain Foundation at the University of North Carolina.
-He was previously a member of the board of the Pew Research Center and the Fairfield County Business Council.
+He is also on the board of Inari Agriculture.
+Rob was previously a member of the board of the Pew Research Center and the Fairfield County Business Council.

 Rob received his B.A. in economics from the University of North Carolina, where he was a Morehead Scholar and graduated Phi Beta Kappa.
 He also earned an M.Sc. in economics from the London School of Economics and an MBA from Harvard University.